-Rim, or accent, light is used for separation, it can consists of a strip box positioned on the side and slightly behind the subject.
-This is the light that contributes the most to the overall three dimensional appearance.
-The other way accent light can be used is when positioned behind the subject (aimed at his/her back), in this case the use of different light modifier will be more practical; such as grids and barn doors.
+Rim, or accent, light is used for separation, it can consist of a strip box positioned on the side and slightly behind the subject.
+This is the light that contributes the most to the overall three-dimensional appearance.
+The other way accent light can be used is when positioned behind the subject (aimed at his/her back), in this case, the use of different light modifier will be more practical; such as grids and barn doors.

-Butterfly lighting (or “Paramount lighting” as it was known, do to it signature use by Paramount Picture company) tends to accentuate very well facial features with distinctive shadows and highlights patterns.
-Its name comes from the well defined “butterfly” like shadow under the nose and the fact it was predominantly used photographing female models and actress.
+Butterfly lighting (or “Paramount lighting” as it was known, due to its signature use by Paramount Picture company) tends to accentuate very well facial features with distinctive shadows and highlights patterns.
+Its name comes from the well defined “butterfly” like a shadow under the nose and the fact it was predominantly used photographing female models and actress.

-In most common scenarios, butterfly lighting consist of one light, positioned high above and in front of model’s face, very often supplemented with the use of a reflector to help lift the shadows.
-As any other lighting sets, butterfly lighting can be interpreted and adopted to photographer’s style or creative direction, by adding extra lights or modifiers.
+In most common scenarios, butterfly lighting consists of one light, positioned high above and in front of model’s face, very often supplemented with the use of a reflector to help lift the shadows.
+As any other lighting sets, butterfly lighting can be interpreted and adapted to the photographer’s style or creative direction, by adding extra lights or modifiers.

 Window light comes with some limitations, restricting the photographer of being in full control over the process of photographing a portrait.
-Shutter speed can not be fully controlled but rather will be determined upon the intensity of available light sometimes resulting in longer exposure times, although modern cameras are equipped with high ISO an use of tripod may be still required.
-Also, window light is a static source of light where the subject needs to be positioned at exact spot rather than light being adjusted in accordance of subject’s preferable location.
+Shutter speed can not be fully controlled but rather will be determined upon the intensity of available light sometimes resulting in longer exposure times, although modern cameras are equipped with high ISO a use of tripod may be still required.
+Also, window light is a static source of light where the subject needs to be positioned at the exact spot rather than light being adjusted in accordance with the subject’s preferable location.